 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must have a minimum grade-point average of 3.5 in courses required for the major, earn a minimum grade of A- in ORSC 4197W Senior Research Seminar, and take a graduate-level seminar with permission of the department or complete an independent study project in ORSC 4195 Independent Study with a minimum grade of A−.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must have a minimum grade-point average of 3.5 in courses required for the major, earn a minimum grade of A- in ORSC 4197W Senior Research Seminar, and take a graduate-level seminar with permission of the department or complete an independent research study project in ORSC 4195 Independent Study with a minimum grade of A−.